 An exchange fund, also known as a swap fund, is an arrangement between concentrated shareholders of different companies that pools shares and allows an investor to exchange their large holding of a single stock for units in the entire pool’s portfolio.
 Exchange funds provide investors with an easy way to diversify their holdings while deferring taxes from capital gains.

-After you keep your money in the exchange fund for at least seven years, you can sell your shares in the fund.
-At that point, you will pay long-term capital gains taxes on the gains, i.e., the value of the shares over your original cost basis.
+After you keep your money in the exchange fund for at least seven years, you can “redeem” your shares in the fund (this has no tax impact).
+Now you own a collection of shares of the individual companies that were represented in the exchange fund.
+You can choose to sell those shares (or not).
+At the moment of sale, you will pay long-term capital gains taxes on the gains, i.e., the value of the shares over your original cost basis.
 That’s what the above definition means by “deferring taxes.”

 An example: